FunkyMonkeyJJ/jgrear.github.io/README.md

 ### Minecraft Plugins
 #### Java / Kotlin

 Minecraft was the gateway to my desire to learn programming.
-I started to learn the inner-machinations of the game and creating plugins a couple years before I started college at Wright State back in 2019.
+I started to learn the inner-machinations of the game and created plugins a couple years before I started college at Wright State back in 2019.
 I took my knowledge from my classes and tried to apply it towards my Minecraft plugins that I displayed on my personal server that I ran.
 College eventually got in the way and I had to shutdown my server after a few years.

 Some of the plugins that I created were:
 - DungeonMaze: Manually created mazes with customizable traps and rewards.